-At PLES, students will participate in PE twice per week for 30 minutes, with the exception of half-day kindergarten and 6th-grade band students who will receive PE instruction one day per week for 30 minutes.
+At PLES, students will participate in PE two or three days per week for 30 minutes.
 Please refer to your homeroom teacher's "specials" schedule to see what day your child has PE.

 On PE days, please have your child wear tennis shoes and clothes that are appropriate for physical activity.
 Students will receive age-appropriate instruction on gross motor skills and manipulative skills, including gymnastics, climbing, dance, short and long jumping, hockey, soccer, volleyball, football, basketball, baseball, kickball, parachute, cooperative games, recreational activities, track and field day activities, and much more.